twota/terms-of-service-and-privacy-policy/README.md

 6.2 Prohibited Content
 You must NOT upload or share content that is:
-▪Illegal, misleading, or infringes upon the rights of others.
+▪Illegal, misleading, or infringing upon the rights of others.
 ▪Sexually explicit or pornographic.
 ▪Threatening, violent, abusive, or promotes hate speech.
 ▪Defamatory, discriminatory, or invasive of someone’s privacy.
 ▪Offensive, deceptive, or intended to deceive or harm others.

 6.3 Moderation
-We reserve the right to moderate or remove content, and to suspend or terminate accounts that violate our policies.
+We reserve the right to moderate or remove content and to suspend or terminate accounts that violate our policies.

 6.4 License to Content
-You retain ownership of your content but grant us a non-exclusive, royalty-free, worldwide license to use, modify, reproduce, and display it for purposes related to the app operation, improvement, and promotion.
+You retain ownership of your content but grant us a non-exclusive, royalty-free, worldwide license to use, modify, reproduce, and display it for purposes related to the app’s operation, improvement, and promotion.

 6.5 Copyright Complaints (DMCA Takedown Procedure)
 If you believe content on “twota” infringes your copyright, please contact us at “ info@twota.ca ” with the following information: